 Students are expected to register for classes, complete validation, and pay fees by the dates identified in the academic calendar.
 Students who do not complete validation by the published date will have their current semester classes canceled.
+Students are advised to register early as some classes fill up quickly.

 This page will walk you through how to register for classes, including meeting with your advisor, selecting courses, clearing holds, and how to change your schedule.
-Here are a few tips:

 - Getting Started